Christina, Queen of Sweden: Reign

 Chancellor Oxenstierna soon discovered that her political views differed from his own.
 In 1645, he sent his son, Johan Oxenstierna, to the Peace Congress in the Westphalian city of Osnabrück, to argue against peace with the Holy Roman Empire.
 Christina, however, wanted peace at any cost and sent her own delegate, Johan Adler Salvius.

-The Peace of Westphalia was signed between May and October 1648, effectively ending the European wars of religion.
+The Peace of Westphalia was signed in October 1648, effectively ending the European wars of religion.
 Sweden received an indemnity of five million thalers, used primarily to pay its troops.
-Sweden further received Western Pomerania (henceforth Swedish Pomerania), Wismar, the Archbishopric of Bremen, and the Bishopric of Verden as hereditary fiefs, thus gaining a seat and vote in the Diet of the Holy Roman Empire and in the respective diets (Kreistag) of three Imperial Circles: the Upper Saxon Circle, Lower Saxon Circle, and Lower Rhenish-Westphalian Circle; the city of Bremen was disputed.
+Sweden further received Western Pomerania (henceforth Swedish Pomerania), Wismar, the Archbishopric of Bremen, and the Bishopric of Verden as hereditary fiefs, thus gaining a seat and vote in the Diet of the Holy Roman Empire and in the respective diets (Kreistage) of three Imperial Circles: the Upper Saxon Circle, Lower Saxon Circle, and Lower Rhenish-Westphalian Circle; the city of Bremen was disputed.

 Shortly before the conclusion of the peace settlement, she admitted Salvius into the council, against Oxenstierna's wishes.
 Salvius was no aristocrat, but Christina wanted the opposition to the aristocracy present.
-In 1649, with the help of her uncle, John Casimir, Christina tried to reduce the influence of Oxenstierna, when she declared her cousin Charles Gustav as her heir presumptive.
+In 1649, with the help of her uncle, John Casimir, Christina tried to reduce the influence of Oxenstierna when she declared her cousin Charles Gustav as her heir presumptive.
 The following year, Christina resisted demands from the other estates (clergy, burghers, and peasants) in the Riksdag of the Estates for the reduction of the number of noble landholdings that were tax-exempt.
 She never implemented such a policy.
-In 1649, Louis de Geer founded the Swedish Africa Company and in 1650, Christina hired Hendrik Carloff to improve trade on Gold Coast.
+In 1649, Louis de Geer founded the Swedish Africa Company and in 1650, Christina hired Hendrik Carloff to improve trade on the Gold Coast.
+Her reign also saw the founding of the colony of New Sweden in 1638; it lasted until 1655.